mitric-lab/python_for_chemists/src/05-machine_learning/01-regression.md

 | 3 | -1.167838 | -0.64118 | -0.447214 | ... | 2.146810 | -1.333333 | -0.438808 |
 | 4 | -0.410690 | -0.64118 | -0.447214 | ... | 3.151816 | -1.333333 | -0.156500 |

 From this overview, you can see that each ligand (molecule) is described by a set of features, such as molecular weight, number of rotatable bonds, and number of aromatic rings.
-Our goal is to predict the `fl_int` column, which contains the fluorescence intensity of the ligand.
-Note that the values may seem arbitrary because we have already preprocessed the data by standardizing each column to have a zero mean and unit variance.
+Our goal is to predict the `fl_int` column, which contains the fluorescence intensity of the ligand, based on these features.
+Note that the absolute values may seem arbitrary because we have already preprocessed the data by standardizing each column to have a zero mean and unit variance.
 This is a common step in machine learning to ensure all features contribute equally during training.

 A few exemplary molecules from the dataset are shown below.